 Resources for Grandparents & Other Kinship Caregivers

-Generations United has developed the Fact Sheet, Grand Resources: A Fact Sheet for Grandparent and Relative Caregivers to Help Access Support through the Temporary Assistance for Needy Families (TANF) Program.
+Generations United has developed the Fact Sheet, Grand Resources: A Fact Sheet for Grandparent and Relative Caregivers to Help Access Support through the Temporary Assistance for Needy Families (TANF) Program[BROKEN LINK].
 Click here to download this informative guide about this very valuable program.
 Learn more about Generations United on their website.

 Download this 48-page guide to talking with children with incarcerated parents: Family Members Behind Bars: Difficult Questions Children Ask...And How to Answer Them.
 This "toolkit" of information and resources was created in 2006 by MAFTI, the Montana Alliance of Families Touched by Incarceration, to help families and children navigate through this difficult time in their lives.